10 Tips for Safe Driving During & After Stormy Weather

-- Also, watch for downed power lines.
+- Watch for Downed Power Lines.
 If there are downed power lines ahead, you should drive around them.
 Such power lines might be electrified even though there aren’t sparks.

-- Lastly, turn on your radio.
+- Turn on Your Radio.
 You can learn a lot about road closures, alternative routes, and the storm’s path by turning on your radio.
 If your vehicle doesn’t have a radio or if you can’t get reception, pull over to contact a relative or friend for updates.

-Need Safe Driving Tips?
+Need Legal Help?
 Call Our New Orleans Car Accident Lawyers!

-If your vehicle is struck during or after a storm because of negligence, or even during picture perfect conditions, you should not have to bear the burden of the resulting costs.
+If your vehicle is struck and you are injured during or after a storm because of negligence, or even during picture perfect conditions, you should not have to bear the burden of the resulting costs.
 At Mike Brandner Injury Attorneys, a New Orleans car accident lawyer is here to represent you in a court of law and settlement negotiations to maximize your compensation.

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.